Okemwag/langdb/README.md

 5. Submit a pull request

 Please make sure your code follows the existing style and includes appropriate tests.

+## Project Journey

+Want to understand the thought process, challenges, and learnings behind this project?
+Read the detailed journey:
+- [PROJECT_JOURNEY.md](PROJECT_JOURNEY.md) - A deep dive into why and how this database was built

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for a detailed history of changes and version information.

 ## License